 Maternity/Parental Leave InformationCongratulations!
 What an exciting time this is for you and your growing family.
 Below you will find important information regarding maternity/parental leave.
-Please send an email to firstname.lastname@example.org if you have any questions regarding maternity/parental leaves at (239) 377-0353.The following two documents must be submitted at least 30 days prior to your first day of anticipated leave, and can be faxed to (239) 377-0384 or emailed to email@example.com.
+Please send an email to firstname.lastname@example.org if you have any questions regarding maternity/parental leaves, or call (239) 377-0360.The following two documents must be submitted at least 30 days prior to your first day of anticipated leave, and can be faxed to (239) 377-0401 or emailed to email@example.com.

 Please review the following documents: